Nathanielpradas14/ericsonnn/README.md

-# Hexabot - Your Student Assistant Messenger Bot
+# EricsonBot - Your Student Assistant Messenger Bot

 Hexabot is a Facebook Messenger bot designed to assist students with various features, including AI-powered responses, file searches, music and video searches, and more.
 The bot is built using the fca-unofficial library and integrates with APIs to provide a wide range of capabilities.